 This Or The Apocalypse have been doing Metalcore a bit better than most since they released Monuments.
 The great melodies and leads, the insane drumming, the passionate vocals, all brought together beautifully.
 Monuments, as much as I enjoy it, had below average production quality and despite it's awesome elements, it got repetitive.
 In 2010 the band put out Haunt What's Left.
 The production was outstanding and the songs each had their own identity, and despite lacking some of the technicality of Monuments it seemed to be an improvement for the most part.

 When the band released their single 'In Wolves' I was worried.
-It's a good track, in fact it has grown on me so much that I would go as far as to call it a great track, but they can do better, a hell of a lot better.
-I'm extremely relieved to be able to tell you that the single is the album's weakest track.
-What the rest of the album has in store for you is the best Metalcore you're likely to hear for quite some time.
+It's a solid track, but they can do better, a hell of a lot better.
+I'm extremely relieved to be able to tell you that the single is the album's weakest song.
+The rest of the material meets the standards that many of us now hold this band to.

 The album kicks off with 'Hell Praiser' which immediately displays some very aggressive yet melodic guitar leads and a powerful scream from Ricky.
 The track is chaotic.
-Ricky, who has always had a very unique and urgent sounding scream, displays his new range in full right off the bat, switching from mid range rasps to powerful growls to higher screams and back again.
+Ricky, who has always had a fairly unique sound, displays his new range in full right off the bat, switching from mid range rasps to powerful growls to higher screams and back again.
 His performance on this album is displays more emotion than any of his previous work, and certainly more urgency and desperation.
 His lyrics are also quite strong.
-It's easily his best performance to date.
+It's easily his best overall performance to date.

-When listening to this band you expect good guitar work, but what they've done here is just breathtaking.
+When listening to this band you expect good guitar work, and they have delivered once again.
 When going for a more melodic sound, the leads very from aggressive and in your face, like the opening of 'Hell Praiser' to stunningly beautiful, as they are in songs like 'Hate The Ones You Love' and 'Americans.'
-Even when going for a more chug and rhythm focused sound these guys sound so much better than what you would expect.
-The only word to describe is is style.
-The way they play has so much feeling to it, even things that could be potentially dull come off sounding so stylized and fun that it's damn near impossible not to have a great time listening to every second of their work.
-The best part of this is that it never ends, they play like pros from start to finish.
+Even when going for a more chug and rhythm focused sound these guys deliver a stylized sound that is so much better than what most bands in the genre are putting out.

-I wish this album was flawless, as far as I'm concerned it comes really freakin' close, but a few wrong moves hold Dead Years back just a little bit.
+Sadly, a few wrong moves hold Dead Years back.
 There were clean vocals on Haunt What's Left, and they worked quite well, Ricky is actually a solid singer.
-The problem is, he leaves the singing to several others on this album.
+The problem here is that he leaves the singing to others.
 According to the band, Ricky's performance here is much more demanding than it was previously, and he simply wouldn't have the energy to pull off these clean choruses live.
 It was a smart move in theory, but the singing provided by the others never fits the band's sound like Ricky's voice did.
 The other issue is that there's really no need for them to be there.
 Sometimes clean vocals enhance a chorus or a certain section, but here they just feel tacked on to add some diversity, which they didn't actually need to do.
-When you have a lead vocalist with as much range and emotion as Ricky displays here, there's really no need to add anyone else to the mix.
+When you have a lead vocalist with this much range and emotion, there's really no need to add anyone else to the mix.

 The other problem...
-Yeah, we're talking about Metalcore, it would have to be breakdowns wouldn't it?
-They aren't bad, but they certainly aren't great.
+Yeah, we're talking about Metalcore, it would have to be breakdowns wouldn't it" They aren't bad, but they certainly aren't great.
 They don't match the outstanding quality of the rest of the record.
-Like the cleans, they make brief appearances and only do a little bit of damage.
+Like the cleans, they make brief appearances and do no lasting damage.

-The immense amount of things this album does right pound it's few mistakes into the ground, when your finish your listen it shouldn't be the little flaws that stick in your head.
-They're easy to get over and easy to forgive.
+The immense amount of things this album does right pound it's few mistakes into the ground, when you finish your listen it shouldn't be the little flaws that stick in your head.
+They're fairly easy to forgive.